vasu-vasuki/Stock-Price-Prediction-Models/README.md

 Final Year B.Tech Student – Computer Science (AI & ML)
 GitHub: @vasu-vasuki

-📎 License
-This project is for educational and demonstration purposes only
----

-## ✅ Instructions to Use
+# ✅ Instructions to Use

 1. Open Notepad or VS Code.
 2. Paste the entire text above into a new file.